-The role of Internal Audit is to understand the key risks of the Group and to examine and evaluate the adequacy and effectiveness of the system of risk management and internal control as operated by the Group.
-In so doing, Internal Audit provides recommendations, advice and guidance to facilitate management in discharging its responsibilities.
+The role of Internal Audit is to understand the key risks of the Group and to examine and evaluate the design and effectiveness of the system of risk management and internal control managed by the Group.
+Internal Audit provides recommendations, advice and guidance to help management discharge its operational and control responsibilities.